ankitects/anki-manual/src/studying.md

 subdecks it contains.

 On the decks screen, your decks will be displayed in a list.
 There are three columns.
+'New' is the number of new cards that are ready to be learnt that day.
+The second column shows the number of cards currently in learning.
 'Due' is the count of waiting reviews.
-'New' is the number of new cards that are ready to be learnt that day.
-The third column shows the number of cards currently in learning.

 When you click on a deck, it will become the 'current deck', and Anki will change to the study screen.
 You can return to the deck list to